Compact Oxford English Dictionary of Current English

-A girl reading a Compact Oxford English Dictionary.

 The Compact Oxford English Dictionary of Current English is a one-volume dictionary published by Oxford University Press.
 It is intended for family or upper secondary school readerships.
 The third edition (revised), published in 2008, has 1,264 pages, somewhat smaller than the Concise Oxford English Dictionary, and is distinct from the "Compact" (single- and two-volume photo-reduced) editions of the multi-volume Oxford English Dictionary.